ilanschnell/bitarray/doc/reference.rst

    bit-endianness of the bitarray object.
 Pad bits are left unchanged such that two consecutive calls will always leave the bitarray unchanged.

-   New in version 2.2.5: optional start and stop arguments.
+   New in version 2.2.5: optional start and stop arguments

 ``clear()``
    Remove all items from the bitarray.

-   New in version 1.4.
+   New in version 1.4

 ``copy()`` -> bitarray